Skip to content

 The Link Between Money & Mental Health

 Many of us have experienced the worry that comes with realizing your bank account isn’t big enough to cover your living expenses.
-Even if that situation is temporary, the stress that comes from it can have a long-lasting impact!
 Additionally, many people struggle with long-term financial anxiety as a result of larger economic circumstances, such as recessions and lack of a cushion to fall back on in tough times.
+What happens to your money isn’t just a matter of financial health; it’s a matter of mental wellbeing, too.

 How Your Money Affects Your Mental Health